There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have a weeping cherry tree that is about 13 years old.
 The leaves are sparse, sap is running from the trunk, and the trunk is split.
 What can I do to help it recover?

-- We have two Silver Maple trees in our front yard.
-Last week when the tide was extremely high, we had salt water covering much of the base of the trees.
-After several days, we found most of the leaves from one tree on the ground and many from the other.
-Could the salt water during the high spring tide have impacted the trees?
+- We have two Silver Maple trees in our front yard, and after a high spring tide, saltwater covered much of the base of the trees.
+After several days, most of the leaves from one tree and many from the other have fallen.
+Could the saltwater have impacted the trees?

-- I have an oak tree, presumably Black Oak, that has a lot of dead branches.
-It also has a hard, woody fungus growing around the base of the tree.
-Is this fungus symptomatic of a disease, or merely that the tree is dying?
-Can anything be done for the tree?
+- I have a Black Oak with many dead branches and a hard, woody fungus around the base.
+Is this fungus a sign of disease, or just the tree dying?
+Can anything be done?

 - A large tree fell on our Norway spruce trees.
 Several limbs were damaged an branches were forced down.
 Is there any way to help limbs to grow back up to normal angle?